vsakel/ChatBot-Summarizer/README.md

       Highlight the points you think most important.
       If document contains unclear information highlight it, but avoid making assumptions.
       Respond in markdown.
-   - Also we declare a user prompt that tells the model to summarize a specific document
+   - Also we declare a user prompt that tells the model to summarize a specific document.

    - Our **user prompt**: `You are looking at a document.
 The content of this document is as follows.
 Please provide a short summary.`